pbrdmn/brd.mn/src/pages/cv.md

 _AirService combines mobile commerce services to deliver an “out of the box” experience, fully branded as our client’s own._

-Joined AirService in 2016, with a product focused team on a modern technology stack with CI/CD and launched a React Native mobile application to support an online ordering solution.
-During this time I also completed a Graduate Certificate of Mobile Application Development with Charles Sturt University.
+Worked in a product-focused team to build and deploy web and mobile applications, utilizing modern frameworks and cloud infrastructure.

 - Built Angular and React applications backed by Ruby on Rails API server
-- Application state management with Redux, AWS Lambda client/server integration
+- Launched a React Native mobile app for iOS and Android, expanding product reach and usability.
-- Custom dashboards with D3 charting and React SVG components
+- Developed interactive dashboards with D3 charting and SVG components, improving client reporting.
-- iOS/Android applications built with React Native

----

-> Between 2008 and 2016, I built CMS and e-commerce web applications at Bicycling Australia and Wisdom Advertising and Design.
-Working across different industries with a variety of different clients brought new perspectives, technical challenges, and great opportunities to work closely with clients, account managers, and designers to understand requirements, scope, and deliverables.
+- Implemented AWS Lambda integrations, enabling scalable client-server interactions.

 ---